 Located on Central Wharf in downtown Boston, the New England Aquarium is huge.
 In the center of the building stands a giant ocean tank, a four-story, 200,000-gallon cylindrical tank that is home to over 1,000 Caribbean reef animals, including sea turtles.
 Other highlights include penguin and harbor seal displays, as well as a touch tank where kids can meet sharks and rays.
 The aquarium is also home to an IMAX theater and offers whale watches in partnership with Boston Harbor Cruises.
 Open year-round.
 Get $2 off admission with your AAA discount.

 Woods Hole, Mass.

 What the Woods Hole Aquarium lacks in size, it makes up for in history.
-This small aquarium claims to be the world’s oldest, operating since 1885.
+This small aquarium claims to be the country’s oldest, operating since 1885.
 Visitors will find almost 150 species of marine life from Northeast and Mid-Atlantic ocean waters, as well as exhibits and touch tanks, the latter with lobsters, crabs, horseshoe crabs and sea stars.
-It’s open Tuesday through Saturday, year-round.
+Open Tuesday through Saturday, year-round.

 ECHO, Leahy Center for Lake Champlain

 ECHO – which stands for Ecology, Culture, History, Opportunity – is a lake-centric aquarium home to over 70 species.
 ECHO’s mission is focused on educating children and their families about marine life, especially species in nearby Lake Champlain.
 The aquarium is a necessary stop if you’re on a New England day trip to the Lake Champlain region, and a perfect destination for an afternoon of educational entertainment with the kids.
 The center is open year-round.